TheLab-ms/website-content/pages/annual.md

-Title: Annual Meeting 2017
+Title: Annual Meeting 2018
 Date: 2017-05-23 10:20
-Modified: 2017-05-31 11:30
+Modified: 2018-05-27 19:05
-Authors: Richard Gowen
+Authors: Richard Gowen, Paul Ingendorf
-Summary: Annual Meeting 2017
+Summary: Annual Meeting 2018
 url: /
 save_as: annual.html

-Annual Meeting 2017 Information
+Annual Meeting 2018 Information
 ---------------------------------

-This page will provide information regarding the upcoming 2016 Annual Meeting including election procedures, voting requirements, and a description of each position and/or item to be voted on at the meeting.
+This page will provide information regarding the upcoming 2018 Annual Meeting including election procedures, voting requirements, and a description of each position and/or item to be voted on at the meeting.

 The annual meeting is where our voting membership gets to elect our leadership, make changes to the bylaws, and raise issues for discussion.

 ### Date and Time and Location

--   Saturday June 3rd
+-   Saturday June 9th
--   6 PM CDT
+-   3 PM CDT
 -   TheLab.ms Education Center - 1915 N Central Expy #370 Plano, TX 75075

 ### Agenda